Lumiwealth/lumibot/docs/_sources/entities.bars.rst.txt

 * dividend
 * stock_splits

-The dataframe index is of type pd.Timestamp localized at the timezone America/New_York.
+The dataframe index is of type pd.
+Timestamp localized at the timezone ``America/New_York``.

 Bars objects have the following fields: